dciccale/comment.js/README.md

 Simple API Documentation Generator.

-Inspired by one of the firsts versions of dr.js by Dmitry Baranovskiy.
+The syntax for writing the comments was inspired by one of the firsts versions of dr.js by Dmitry Baranovskiy.

-This is a complete re-write.
-The original syntax for writing the comments was kept.

 ### Why?
 There are some javascript documentation generators, but comment.js is different, it is not based on jsdoc syntax (get over it) and adds a very flexible and creative way of writing your docs.